evanwill/_drafts/_notes/cmdr.md

 date: 2017-05-06
 ---

-[Cmder](http://cmder.net/) is a fully featured terminal emulator for Windows that can host a variety of shells, including Git for Windows Git Bash (comes bundled with the full version).
+[Cmder](http://cmder.net/) is a fully featured terminal emulator for Windows that can host a variety of shells, including Git for Windows Git Bash (which comes bundled with the full version).
+It is handy because it is full portable--simply unzip and start using it.
+Once you configure Cmder, you can even copy the directory to a USB and use/share your fully customized version.
+This is great for workshops.

+## "Install"

 [Download](http://cmder.net/) the **full** version and unzip to a permanent location (such as `C:\`).

 In the `cmder` directory, double click `Cmder.exe` to get started.